Panduza/pzadev-picoha/README.md

 - Each firmware must come with at least one python script that demonstrate how to simply use the device.
 - Each firmware build must be automated with a github action.
 - Each firmware must provides a list of requirement in its README + each requirement must be tested through python examples.
+- Each firmware must be coded in RUST
 - Each firmware sources must be independant (no shared libraries between projects) => temporary requirement to avoid early unstability

 ## Merge Archives